walessy/DietPlan/PathwayFirstApproach/20250615/10_MS_Supportive_Weekly_Meal_Plan_Week_1_Shopping_List.markdown

 - **Plan B**: Use canned vegetables/fish, bulk quinoa, sweet potato, and omit lemon water, almonds, almond milk to reduce costs.
 - **Prep**: Buy easy-open containers and pre-soaked seeds/nuts to support dexterity ease, per **6 - MS-Supportive Weekly Meal Plan - Managing Antinutrients for Optimal Nutrition**.
 - **Tracking**: Log purchases and symptoms in **18 - MS-Supportive Weekly Meal Plan - Tracking** to refine future lists.
+- **Personalization**: Adjust quantities for sex, age, and life cycle.
+For example, add lentils for folate, sardines for iron, and increase kefir for calcium for pregnant and lactating women, including teenagers.
+See **20 - MS-Supportive Weekly Meal Plan - Nutritional Needs by Sex, Age, and Life Cycle** for details.

 ## Week 1 Shopping List